TobiasVanDyk/Pico-MCU-from-Raspberry-Pi/TouchMacroPadPico/Pico1/manual.md

     after *lm,s,t* such as *lm,s,t*x then the three files FileM,S,T are reset with default custom text files label1,2,3.
     Can also use [Cfg][[Opt][ M,S,T ] Custom Label and press Pad (o) to toggle it on/off.
 Can also send a new custom label filename  by using <m,s,tfilename> via serial port making sure that A-D is brown when sent, i.e it is saved on the SDCard.
-All the custom label files are saved on the SDCard namely files LabelM, LabelS, LabelT which contains the path+name of the file that has the custom key labels by default this is label1, label2, label3.
+All the custom label files are saved on the SDCard namelt files LabelM, LabelS, LabelT which contains the path+name of the file that has the custom key labels by default this is label1, label2, label3.
     Create the new labels (maximum 5 characters) in a text editor with a six character spacing for each label.
 Then use a free hex editor such as HxD (https://mh-nexus.de/en/hxd/), to replace the 6,12,18,24 etc. character with a NULL = 00.